aerospike/aerospike-client-python/doc/aerospike.rst

             This is useful for:

-                - Directing read operations to run on the same rack as the client.
+                - Directing read commands to run on the same rack as the client.
                 - Lowering cloud provider costs when nodes are distributed across different availability zones (represented as racks).

             In order to enable this functionality: